dinoboards/yellow-msx-series-for-rc2014/msx/docs/msx-for-rc2014-manual.md

 See [docs/extended-bios.md](docs/extended-bios.md) for details of the specific enhancements

-## SIO/2

-The embedded ROM includes a EXTBIO extension that installs a fossil compatible serial interface to drive the RC2014 SIO/2 module.

-See the applications, `xrecv`, `term`, `exp8266`

 ## Compact Flash

 The embedded ROM NEXTOR driver will detect and allow the use of the RC2014 Compact flash modules.